LCOGT/cmos-noise-map/docs/source/index.md

   This script builds a noise map with the chosen method.

-  path: Path to input without the .fits at the end
+  path: Path to input bias files

-  filepath:OPTIONAL Path to write file
+  filepath:OPTIONAL Path to write file.
+Default writes it in the current directory.

   method: Default method is std.
 Available methods are std, rts, and param.
   See docs for more information about each method.